Nurtch/rubix/README.md

 ![ECS Rollback Example](http://docs.nurtch.com/en/latest/_images/ecs_rollback.png)

 # Contribute
 If you see any problem, open an issue or send a pull request.
 For additional integrations open an issue with `Feature Request` tag & clearly describe the operations you want to perform.
-You can write to me at [amit@nurtch.com](mailto:amit@nurtch.com) or DM me on [twitter](https://twitter.com/amittrathi).
+You can write to us at [team@nurtch.com](mailto:team@nurtch.com) or DM us on [twitter](https://twitter.com/TheNurtch).